bokeh/bokeh/sphinx/source/docs/user_guide/interaction/js_callbacks.rst

     # execute a callback whenever p.x_range.start changes
     p.x_range.js_on_change('start', callback)

-The first parameter to ``js_on_change`` is actually the name of a BokehJS event.
-The full format for a property change event is, for example, ``"change:start"``.
-However, Bokeh will automatically convert any property name into one of these BokehJS change events for you.

 Some Bokeh models have additional, specialized events.
 For example, the :class:`~bokeh.models.ColumnDataSource` model also supports ``"patch"`` and ``"stream"`` events.
 You can use these events to trigger ``CustomJS`` callbacks